Exposing your skin to the sun is essential

 Tanning slowly

-If your skin is untanned, you'll have to expose it gradually to the sun.
+If your skin isn't tanned, you'll need to expose it to the sun gradually.

-You want to slow down the tanning process over several days or weeks, so that no sunburn occurs.
+You want to slow down the tanning process and spread it out over several days or weeks, so that no sunburn occurs.

-You should time your first exposures, so that they get gradually longer.
+You should time your first exposures, so you can gradually increase them.

-You can start with as little as 5 minutes, and increase the duration only if your skin doesn't show any adverse effect.
+You can start with as little as 5 minutes, and only increase the time if your skin doesn't show any adverse effect.

 Maintaining your tan